babashka/sci/doc/ai/adr/0015-unrestricted-vs-allow-all.md

    The static path never grew a config consult and the unrestricted shortcut shipped without one.
 The asymmetry was an unexercised path, not a decision, until this addendum made it one.

+Keeping the sandboxed behavior costs nothing.
+The permission check in a sandboxed context already resolves the config per call, so honoring overrides and `:closed` there rides on machinery the sandbox needs anyway.
+The result is cached per call site and runtime class, and sandboxed interop is interpreted regardless, so `:closed` does not cost speed.
+Full parity for the unrestricted path (statics, and instance overrides under `:unrestricted`) is implemented on the `cljs-interop-overrides` branch, priced for near-zero overhead (static overrides bind at analysis, instance interop gated per member name), and can land when a use case appears that object patching cannot serve.
+It stays parked because there is no demand, not because of cost.